 - Collaborate and partner with schools, museums, and non-profit organizations to produce innovative and effective programs for children and adults in the city and suburbs of Baltimore.

-- Bring students and adults to UMBC exhibition tours at CADVC, and to tour the campus of UMBC.
+- Host students and adults on exhibition tours at CADVC and campus visits.

 - Exhibit K-12 student artwork on the campus of UMBC and at partner institutions.

 - Involve parents in programming and invite them to see student artwork.

 - Provide creative ways for a wider audience to apply visual literacy.

 - Foster interdepartmental learning and a healthy community at UMBC, in Baltimore City, Baltimore County, and throughout the state of Maryland.